Valérie Jolly

 Paper Sculptor

-A graduate of the Saint Martins School of Art and Design in London, Valerie Jolly received the Royal British Society of Sculptors Award in 2008.
+A graduate of London’s Saint Martins School of Art and Design, Valérie Jolly received the Royal British Society of Sculptors Award in 2008.

-The particularity of Valerie Jolly’s work is to create silk paper sculptures molded on everyday objects.
-With the combination of silk paper, white glue and water, she can capture all the details of the object, like a second skin, but also its place in space.
+Valérie Jolly’s work is characterized by silk paper sculptures molded onto everyday objects.
+The combination of tissue paper, white glue and water enables her to capture all the details of the object, like a second skin, but also its place in space.

-The artist also creates abstract light sculptures, molded on wood or cardboard.
-Among them, the “Edgy” series, presenting a tangle of paper cubes, like an alabaster trompe-l’oeil.
-When lit from the inside, these delicate creations are at the border between art and design.
+The artist also creates abstract light sculptures.
+Among these is the Edgy series, featuring a tangle of paper cubes, like an alabaster trompe-l’oeil.
+Illuminated from within, these delicate creations straddle the border between art and design.

 Artworks